northis/chineseDuck/README.md

 ## Roadmap

-- Using webpart to manipulating the words
+- Manipulating the words using web-part
 - Wiki-part
-- Change domain
 - More languages in csv templates
 - Fix bugs & implement features
 - Improve deploy & changelog